 - Personal description and number of children

 For some people knowing the identity of your donor is a dealbreaker.
-For others it doesn’t even feature in the question.
+For others, it doesn’t even feature in the question.

-Age of egg donors in the UK
+Donor counselling in the UK

 Donor conception offers a modern-miracle route to parenthood – and the chance to be pregnant and carry your own baby.
 But to get there many first travel through sadness, confusion and the loss of ‘their’ genetic child.